subsquid/docs/docs/subsquid-network/whitepaper.md

 ### Rewards pool

 The `SQD` supply is fixed for the initial pool, and the rewards are distributed from a pool, to which `10%` of the supply is allocated at TGE.
-The reward pool has a protective mechanism called the health factor, which halves the effective reward rate if the reward pool supply drops below the 6-month average reward.
+The reward pool has a protective mechanism which caps the amount of rewards distributed per epoch, and it is subject to change via governance.

-After the initial bootstrapping phase a governance vote should decide on the target inflation rate to replenish the rewards pool with freshly minted tokens based on the already distributed rewards and participation rate.
+During the initial 3-year bootstrapping phase, the reward cap and the total supply of `SQD` is fixed.
+Afterwards, the reward cap drops significantly until the governance motion concludes on the inflation schedule and new tokens are minted to replenish the reward pool.

+Unlike most projects who fix the inflation schedule before the launch, postponing this decision leaves a lot more flexibility and allows the community to analyze the historical 3-year data to make and informed decision on the future issuace of `SQD`.

 ### Reward rate